iai-group/UserSimCRS/docs/source/llm_based.rst

 The default task description is:

-  As a USER interacting with an ASSISTANT to receive a recommendation, analyze the conversation history to determine if it is progressing productively.
-If the conversation has been stuck in a loop with repeated misunderstandings across multiple turns, return 'FALSE' to indicate the conversation should be terminated.
-Otherwise, return 'TRUE' to indicate that the conversation should continue.
-Only return 'TRUE' or 'FALSE' without any additional information.
+  You are a USER discussing with an ASSISTANT to get a recommendation meeting your REQUIREMENTS.
+Given the conversation history, you need to decide whether to continue the conversation or not.
+Detect if the conversation is not progressing towards your goal or if the ASSISTANT is not helpful.
+In such cases, you should terminate the conversation by returning TRUE.
+Otherwise, return FALSE.

 LLM interface
 -------------